jacob-swanson/personal-site/_posts/2020-07-21-bootstraping-ubuntu.md

 ## Step 4: Install a text editor

-You’ll need to edit some text files so you’ll need to install a text editor.
+You'll need to edit some text files so you'll need to install a text editor.
-My choice is `vim`, but if you don’t know what that is, go with `nano`.
+My choice is `vim`, but if you don't know what that is, go with `nano`.
-From this point forward I’ll simply refer to it as `editor`.
+From this point forward I'll simply refer to it as `editor`.

 ```
 # apt install vim